MichaelRFairhurst/DartNAD0/README.md

 Lastly, effort should be made to optimize the code for performing each move.
 For example, any `Chance<T>` manipulations that will be repeated and can be cached, should be.

-In the future, this library could support reversible games and multiplexing and iterative deepening and more.
-File an issue if you want this.